 7.1.
 The chair of governors, who is also the monitoring officer for the academy, has overall responsibility for the maintenance and operation of this policy.
-The headteacher or when appropriate the Trust Board will maintain a record of concerns raised and the outcomes (but in a form which does not endanger your confidentiality).
+The Head of School/ Executive Head or when appropriate the Trust Board will maintain a record of concerns raised and the outcomes (but in a form which does not endanger your confidentiality).